Capital gains tax: Germany

 In January 2009, Germany introduced a very strict capital gains tax (called Abgeltungsteuer in German) for shares, funds, certificates, bank interest rates etc. Capital gains tax only applies to financial instruments (shares, bonds etc.) that have been bought after 31 December 2008.
 Instruments bought before this date are exempt from capital gains tax (assuming that they have been held for at least 12 months), even if they are sold in 2009 or later, barring a change of law.
 Certificates are treated specially, and only qualify for tax exemption if they have been bought before 15 March 2007.

 Real estate continues to be exempt from capital gains tax if it has been held for more than ten years.
 The German capital gains tax is 25% plus Solidarity surcharge (add-on tax initially introduced to finance the five eastern states of Germany – Mecklenburg-Western Pomerania, Saxony, Saxony-Anhalt, Thuringia and Brandenburg – and the cost of the reunification, but later kept to finance all kinds of public funded projects in all Germany), plus Kirchensteuer (church tax, voluntarily), resulting in an effective tax rate of about 26.4–29%.
 Deductions of expenses such as custodian fees, travel to annual shareholder meetings, legal and tax advice, interest paid on loans to buy shares, etc., are no longer permitted starting in 2009.

-There is an allowance (Freistellungsauftrag) on capital gains income in Germany of €1000 per person per year of which you do not have to be taxed, if appropriate forms are completed.
+There is an allowance (Freistellungsauftrag) on capital gains income in Germany of €1000 per person per year tax-free, if appropriate forms are completed.

 Greece

 Transfer of non-listed shares is subject to capital gain tax at the rate of 15%.
 Transfer of listed shares is also taxed at 15% unless specific conditions/exemptions apply.
-A transfer duty of 2‰ is imposed on the gross sale proceeds of listed shares.
+A transfer duty of 2% is imposed on the gross sale proceeds of listed shares.
 Other sources say there is no tax in the case of capital gain from trading in the stock market as long as the individual owns less than 0.5% of the publicly listed company.

 Dividends distributed within taxable periods commencing after 1 January 2020 arising from entities operating under the legal form of Société Anonyme (or Limited Liability) are taxed via corporate withholding taxation at the flat rate of 5% (said rate was set to 10% for the dividends distributed during the year 2019).